-3. Select Import Model From: and then in the import list, click SQL File.
+3. Select Import Model From: and then in the import list, choose SQL File, then click Import.

 Note: The ERX File choice enables you to import ERwin 3.5.2 ERX files.
-Selecting from External Metadata launches the MetaWizard to import from alternative sources.
+Selecting From External Metadata launches the MetaWizard to import from alternative sources.

-The 'Import Database SQL File dialog appears:
+The Import Database SQL File dialog appears:

-- 4. To the right of Select a Database SQL File click the folder icon, click Sample DDL (DB2 7.x for OS390).SQL, and then click Open. - The full path to this file is: For Windows XP:
+- 4. To the right of Select a Database SQL File click the folder icon, click Sample DDL (DB2 7.x for OS390).SQL, and then click Open. - The full path to this file is:

+For Windows XP: